mongodb/docs-compass/source/includes/fact-viewing-favorite-queries.rst

         .. note::

-            Clicking the :icon-lg:`OpenNewTab` icon, opens the bulk update statement and the filter criteria in the :guilabel:`Update Documents` modal.
+            Clicking the :icon-lg:`OpenNewTab` icon opens the bulk update statement and the filter criteria in the :guilabel:`Update Documents` modal.
 For details on bulk update statements in Compass, see